 Aamir is one of my favorite Indian thriller movies which was directed by Raj Kumar Gupta and produced by Ronnie Screwvala.
-The movie was released on 6 June 2008 starring Rajeev Khandelwal, Gajraj Rao in a lead role.
+The movie was released on 6 June 2008 starring Rajeev Khandelwal and Gajraj Rao in a lead role.
 The story revolves around a young Muslim man, Dr. Aamir Ali (Rajeev Khandelwal), who has returned to Mumbai from the United Kingdom and finds himself at the mercy of Islamic extremists who want to carry out a bombing in the city.
 Its plot is similar to the 2005 Filipino film Cavite.
 The movie got a positive response from critics as well as from the audiences.
 Raj Kumar Gupta was commended for his fine directorial work.

 2. A Wednesday!
 (2008)

 The movie is all about a common man.
 The movie depicts that there is nothing more dangerous than an innocent common man when gets pissed off.
 The movie gave me goosebumps at the end of the movie.
 The movie generally received positive reviews from critics comparing it to the movies of the Die Hard Series.
 It’s perfect in every aspect as it meets the entertainment quota and also delivers a great message all at the same time.
 It is an excellent movie and the superb acting by Naseeruddin Shah.
-It is a reminder to the authorities, NEVER UNDERESTIMATE THE POWER OF A COMMON MAN!
+This is a reminder to the authorities to NEVER UNDERESTIMATE THE POWER OF A COMMON MAN!

 3. Kaun (1999)

-The background score, the taut, unpredictable script, and the fairly but unerringly strange characters, all contribute to the film’s suspense and thriller, keeping you engaged throughout: a typical Ram Gopal Varma-Anurag Kashyap masterpiece keeping in mind the time it came out.
+The background score, the taut, unpredictable script, and the fairly but unerringly strange characters all contribute to the film’s suspense and thriller, keeping you engaged throughout: a typical Ram Gopal Varma-Anurag Kashyap masterpiece keeping in mind the time it came out.
 A psychological thriller that has become a cult hit.

 4. Drishyam (2015)